entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 238 is linked with character 237."
+> - Clement *et al.* (2024): "Character 238 is linked with character 237."

 > - The coding of *Qujingodus* is ?.

 239. Anterodorsal process of D2 basal plate: narrow on all the length of the process (0), expanded by a dorsal flange on most of the length of the process (1).
-> Clement *et al.* (in review), Character 239.
+> Clement *et al.* (2024), Character 239.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 239 is linked with character 238."
+> - Clement *et al.* (2024): "Character 239 is linked with character 238."

 > - The coding of *Qujingodus* is ?.

 240. Anterodorsal process of D2 basal plate, relative size of: short and stubbier than the anteroventral process of D2 basal plate (0), similar in length and height to anteroventral process of D2 basal plate (1), longer than anteroventral process of D2 basal plate (2). (ordered)
-> Clement *et al.* (in review), Character 240.
+> Clement *et al.* (2024), Character 240.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The three character-states form a morphocline in terms of the relative size of the anterodorsal and anteroventral processes of the D2 basal plate.
+> - Clement *et al.* (2024): "The three character-states form a morphocline in terms of the relative size of the anterodorsal and anteroventral processes of the D2 basal plate.
 Character 240 is linked with characters 237 and 238."

 > - The coding of *Qujingodus* is ?.